ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 **Turn** - the number of full rotations to complete around the point.

+Fractional turns between 0 and 1 are supported, while turns greater than 1 must be integers.

 **Radius** - Loiter radius around waypoint.
 Units are in meters.

 -  0-255 is 0-255 meters.